nowyouseeme1234/JavaProjects-part2/README.md

 # Java Employee Managment System
-This is the master repo for java assignment
+This is the main repo for java assignment
 # Prerequisities
 - java
 - javaFx